 What name Big Sur mean

-The name Big Sur came from Spanish "El Sur Grande" or "El País Grande Del Sur" - "The Big South" or "The Big Country Of The South", that's what locals called this unexplored wilderness area along the coast South of Monterey, which many would agree is one of the most beautiful places in the World.
+The name Big Sur came from Spanish “El Sur Grande” or “El País Grande Del Sur” – “The Big South” or “The Big Country Of The South”, that’s what locals called this unexplored wilderness area along the coast South of Monterey, which many would agree is one of the most beautiful places in the World.

 How big is Big Sur